putuyoga/putuyoga.github.io/about.md

 ---
-title: Tentang
+title: About Me
 ---

-Hi stranger!
-Welcome to my site, I am no longer have lot free time to tinker this site as I used to.
-But feel free to browse around!
+I have been developing software since I was a kid, who spent his free time tinkering with his father's computer until it was broken.

+My journey started with PHP, CSS, HTML, and ugly Javascript on Notepad++ while listening to Winamp, I felt I conquered the world.
+Damn, It felt so good at that time.

-I am getting paid to typing and thinking the whole day.
-Heck, sometimes I am even questioning my existence and purpose as well.
+Now, I am getting paid to smash the keyboard and pretend to work hard the whole day.
+Heck, becoming an adult, sometimes I am even questioning my existence on this earth as well.

+Anyway, If you are looking me for my professional history, go check my [resume](/resume) or [Porfolio](/portfolio) page instead.

 Cheers,